 Designated an Appalachian Trail Community and featuring the South River running right through its town center, Waynesboro’s convenient location is just the beginning of its enduring and invigorating charm.
 Visitors can explore historical sites such as the Waynesboro Heritage Museum or the Plumb House Museum, our piece of Civil War history featuring artifacts from Native Americans and the Civil War period, as well as a summer kitchen and garden.
 History and art go hand-in-hand, and Waynesboro is definitely not lacking in the art department.
 A casual stroll downtown will lead you to the P. Buckley Moss Gallery, the Shenandoah Valley Art Center, and the fabulously renovated Wayne Theatre, with its calendar of world-class performances, movies, and a rotating exhibit gallery.
-As you stroll, you may notice some unique murals, thanks to our friends over at the Virginia Street Arts Festival, whom Waynesboro has hosted the past four years.
+As you stroll, you may notice some unique murals, thanks to our friends over at the Virginia Street Arts Festival, whom Waynesboro has hosted the past six years.

 Outdoor activities abound in Waynesboro.
 Not only are we at the entrance gate of the Blue Ridge Parkway and the exit gate for the Skyline Drive, which both offer tons of great hikes and overlooks, we also have the South River flowing directly through town.
 Fly fishers of all skill levels will love our stocked South River, where they’ll have the opportunity to catch trophy trout year-round.
 Don’t worry if you aren’t an expert fisherman – the friendly staff at the South River Fly Shop will be happy to guide you on an excursion.
 If fishing isn’t your cup of tea, the 4-mile float on the Waynesboro Water Trail is an exciting way to take in the views from a kayak or canoe.
 Maybe you’d prefer to view the river from dry land?
 Then the South River Greenway Trail is the perfect route for you, with easy access from downtown and one of our six City parks.
 Waynesboro is also home to the Western Trailhead of the Claudius Crozet Blue Ridge Tunnel, one of the newest and most unique trails in Virginia, which leads visitors through an abandoned railroad tunnel that was originally built in the 1850s.